Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 - There are several ways to initialize and configure the pack repository, for example using the `cpackget` tool available from <https://github.com/Open-CMSIS-Pack/cpackget>
-- Before running `csolution` the location of the pack repository shall be set via the environment variable `CMSIS_PACK_ROOT` otherwise its default location (todo what is the default?) will be taken.
+- Before running the **csolution - CMSIS Project Manager** the location of the pack repository shall be set via the environment variable
+  `CMSIS_PACK_ROOT` otherwise its default location (todo what is the default?) will be taken.

 ### Invocation